Canadian Mathematical Society: Canadian Undergraduate Mathematics Conference

-Through its Student Committee, the CMS is the main sponsor for the bilingual Canadian Undergraduate Mathematics Conference, an annual research and networking conference held each summer and targeted at Canadian undergraduates interested in any area of pure or applied mathematics.
+Through its Student Committee, the CMS is the main sponsor for the bilingual Canadian Undergraduate Mathematics Conference (CUMC), an annual research and networking conference held each summer and targeted at Canadian undergraduates interested in any area of pure or applied mathematics.
 It is entirely student-run and driven by Studc.
 Delegates may opt to present a poster or paper, as well as a short talk on a topic of their choosing.
-The location of the conference is alternated between central Canada (defined as Ontario and Quebec) and Western or Eastern Canada every other year, with host applications being submitted by hopefuls a year in advance.
+The location of the conference is alternated between central Canada (defined as Ontario and Québec) and Western or Eastern Canada every other year, with host applications being submitted by hopefuls a year in advance.

 CWiMAC

 The Women in Mathematics committee of the CMS also runs Connecting Women in Mathematics Across Canada (CWiMAC), a workshop and conference aimed at upcoming Canadian female mathematicians.
 In particular, they target current PhD students and new postdoctoral fellows seeking guidance in their field.
 The conference strives to strengthen the community between young female mathematicians and their senior counterparts through the building of mentorship, relationships, and networking.